Sign in

 Ask Fintool Equity Research AI

-Josh Shanker's questions to Baldwin Insurance Group Inc (BWIN) leadership
+Josh Shanker's questions to Baldwin Insurance Group (BWIN) leadership

-Josh Shanker's questions to Baldwin Insurance Group Inc (BWIN) leadership • Q2 2025
+Josh Shanker's questions to Baldwin Insurance Group (BWIN) leadership • Q2 2025

 Question

-Josh Shanker from Bank of America sought clarification on whether the final contingent earn-out payments were now fully extinguished, including those for partner employees, and asked for guidance on the company's future tax rate.
+Josh Shanker from Bank of America sought clarification on whether all contingent earn-out liabilities have been fully paid and asked for guidance on the company's future tax rate.

 Answer

-CFO Brad Hale confirmed that 99% of earn-out liabilities are extinguished, with only one minor deal remaining with less than $5 million in potential colleague incentives.
-Regarding taxes, he stated that the company does not anticipate being a cash taxpayer for several years due to existing NOLs and restored interest deductibility, expecting to maintain an effective rate of around 10% in adjusted earnings.
+CFO Brad Hale confirmed that 99% of earn-out liabilities are extinguished, with only one minor deal remaining.
+He also stated that he does not anticipate the company becoming a cash taxpayer for a number of years due to remaining NOLs and restored interest deductibility, expecting to maintain an effective rate of around 10% in adjusted earnings.

 Ask Fintool Equity Research AI

-Josh Shanker's questions to Baldwin Insurance Group Inc (BWIN) leadership • Q2 2025
+Josh Shanker's questions to Baldwin Insurance Group (BWIN) leadership • Q2 2025

 Question